charlesm93/charlesm93.github.io/_pages/about.md

 ### News

-* I'll be attending the [BayesComp 2023 conference](https://bayescomp2023.com/) in Finland this March.
 * Call for talks, sessions, tutorials and posters at the upcoming [StanCon 2023](https://mc-stan.org/events/stancon2023/) are now open!
-The conference will take place in June in St Louis Missouri.
+The conference will take place in June in St Louis Missouri.  **Deadline for proposals is approaching (March 31st)**.

 (last updated: February 25th 2023)